-Even before the Drupal 8 development hit off, the majority of drupallers discussed the need to include the object oriented programming components support.
-Thus, the gradual process of procedural programming and hooks usage has alredy begun.
+Even before the Drupal 8 development hit off, the majority of drupallers discussed the need to include the object-oriented programming components support.
+Thus, the gradual process of procedural programming and hooks usage has already begun.
 Anyway, it would be completed only in Drupal 9.

 Uses Symfony2 components

 Using Symfony2 components is undoubtedly a great step forward for Drupal as a whole.
 ClassLoader, HttpFoundation and HttpKernel, Routing, DependencyInjection, EventDispatcher, Yaml, Twig, Translation, Process, Serializer, Validator — just the main Symfony2 features, and all of them are being used in Drupal 8.

 Drupal 8 allows the contents’ interaction via REST interface, so that it’s possible to create different web applications.
 The new system is capable of transferring the data in XML, JSON and other non-HTML formats, while Drupal 7 wasn’t.